How To Choose Your Vasectomy Reversal Doctor

 How I Could Triple My Income Overnight

 If my priorities were those of a businessman first (and physician a distant second), I could experience a “calling” to start my own “fertility ministry”.
-Conveniently forgetting the advanced surgical principles that I learned through my 7 years of intensive training, I could offer Quick Re-alignments under local anesthesia.
+Conveniently forgetting the advanced surgical principles that I learned through my 7 years of intensive post-medical school training, I could offer Quick Re-alignments under local anesthesia.
 Naturally, I could say that this would be purely for the benefit of my patients to help save them money.
 I could keep my own doctor’s fee unchanged, but would now have the opportunity to perform several reversals a day (instead of the one long meticulous reversal a day that I currently perform).
 Since Quick Re-alignments only take about an hour, I could easily perform 3 reversals a day and work the exact same number of hours that I do now.
 Since my doctor’s fee is unchanged, my income would triple overnight by doing the exact same amount of work.
 Of course my success rates would fall like a rock, but I could easily hire a full-time marketing person in my office to “massage” the data and publish wonderful (if not entirely truthful) success rates on my website- nobody would know the difference.
 From a purely business standpoint, any financial advisor would tell me that I would be crazy not to make these changes to my practice.

 Urologic Reversals are vasectomy reversals performed by general urologists.
 A general urologist is a doctor who has completed 5-6 years of general urology training, but not any advanced fellowship training in male fertility microsurgery.
 General urologists have completed the training needed to be proficient at managing problems such as kidney stones, bladder cancer, and prostate problems.
 General urologists also learn the skills necessary to be able to safely operate within the scrotum, and are generally very skilled at vasectomies.
 However, the teaching of advanced microsurgical is extremely limited during a general urology residency and does not include the intensive, focused training needed to learn the most advanced reversal techniques.
 In addition, the ability to perform an effective vas-to-epididymis connection is only learned during infertility microsurgical fellowship training.
 So almost all general urologists are only able to perform a vas-to-vas connection even if unfavorable vasal fluid is found at the time of a reversal, which as we discussed earlier, can significantly decrease a couple’s chances of that reversal being successful.
 Really, the experience that urology residents get with vasectomy reversals during their residency training is not designed to master these techniques, but instead to expose them to the field of fertility microsurgery to see if they might have a special interest in pursuing advanced fellowship microsurgical training once they have completed their basic urologic residency.

-The big marketing advantage that general urologists have is that most couples do not realize that general urologists do not undergo the training needed to learn the most critical microsurgical reversal techniques.
+The big marketing advantage that general urologists have is that most couples do not realize that general urologists do not undergo the training needed to learn the most advanced microsurgical reversal techniques.
 Therefore, many men who want a reversal just make an appointment with their local general urology group or go back to the urologist who performed their original vasectomy.
 Luckily, the majority of general urologists are ethical people and realize that their skills do not offer couples the best chance of success, and instead refer them to one of their fellowship trained colleagues.

 However, some general urologists pride themselves on being “jacks-of-all-trades” and offer any patient who walks in their door any urology procedure out there, including reversals.
 Other general urologists go further and market themselves as “microsurgical specialists” despite not having any advanced fellowship microsurgical training.
 There are a few such general urologists who advertise heavily on the internet and whose practices focus exclusively on vasectomy reversals, despite not having any more specialized training in this field than their other general urology colleagues.
 Unfortunately, doing lots of vasectomy reversals over the course of many years does not make you an “expert” if you are using outdated techniques learned only during general urology training.

-If a website for a urologist does not explicitly state that they completed a full 1-2 year fertility microsurgical fellowship (also sometimes called “Andrology”), then that doctor is almost certainly a general urologist.
+If a website for a urologist does not explicitly state that they completed a full 1-2 year fertility microsurgical fellowship (also sometimes called “andrology” fellowships), then that doctor is almost certainly a general urologist.
 Some general urologists employ some clever “diversions” on their websites when describing their training to distract readers from the fact that they did not undergo specialized microsurgical fellowship training.
 These include:

 #1) Claiming to have had advanced microsurgical training during their residency training.
 As described above, however, urology residency training teaches doctors how to be general urologists, not fertility microsurgical specialists.
 The latest microsurgical reversal techniques, including mastering how to perform a vas-to-epididymis connection can only be learned during intensive fellowship training.